 Applicants were randomly assigned into a treatment group that received training starting in April 2017 and a control group that was excluded from training.
-The pool of applicants comprised 5,165 individuals,
+The pool of applicants comprised 1,824 individuals, 900 of whom were randomly assigned into the treatment group while the remaining 924 were assigned to the control group.

-&lt;sup>2 Unique caregivers were identified through the youth endline survey, where we collected detailed information about their caregivers, including caregiver demographics and contact information.
+2 Unique caregivers were identified through the youth endline survey, where we collected detailed information about their caregivers, including caregiver demographics and contact information.
 This took the form of a caregiver listing exercise.
 The information collected from the youth survey was then used to generate the sampling frame for caregivers who were then interviewed.